 Animals Asia’s work involves long-term projects that we are committed to seeing through to the end.
 As a relatively young organisation, we need to build on our financial reserves to ensure that we have adequate funding.

-By including us in your will or trust, you will create a lasting legacy that will allow us to continue our work well into the future.
+By including us in your will or trust, you can create a lasting legacy that will allow us to continue our work well into the future.
 Your loved ones will also be proud to know that your vision and kindness will help to create a better world for animals.

 Please consider leaving a bequest to Animals Asia to ensure that your commitment to animals and our work continues past your lifetime.